Man in the Vault: Plot

 Willis Trent wants to rob the safety deposit box of a crooked Los Angeles businessman, Paul De Camp.
 He has lawyer Earl Farraday smooth-talk the guy's girlfriend, the two-timing Flo Randall, into revealing the bank box's number.

 Now they need a locksmith.
 A henchman called Herbie is sent to find one.
-He settles on Tommy Dancer, who works in a bowling alley.
+He settles on Tommy Dancer, who works as a locksmith.
 Tommy is quickly smitten with Earl's girl Betty Turner, but is a law-abiding citizen and rejects an offer of $5,000.
 Tommy takes Betty to the Hollywood Bowl and learns she comes from a wealthy family.
 Tommy's attentions to her get him a beating from Louie, another big thug.
 He is told Betty's face will be disfigured if he refuses to cooperate.

 Breaking into the box is no problem, but Tommy thinks he has been double-crossed by Betty and decides to keep the $200,000.
 He stashes the cash in a locker at the bowling alley.
-Flo confesses her part in the scheme to De Camp, who goes after Tommy, even hurling bowling balls at him before the cops show up.
+Flo confesses her part in the scheme to De Camp, who goes after Tommy, hurling bowling balls and shooting at him before the cops show up.
 Tommy races to save Betty, realizing she is on the level.
 Trent ends up dead.